 - 28 ounces chicken broth

 - 1 pound potato gnocchi

-- Melt butter in a large soup pan.
-Sauté onion, pepper, garlic, and celery in butter until transluscent and tender.
+- Start the soup base by melting 4 tablespoons butter in a large soup pan.
+Sauté onion, pepper, garlic, and celery in butter until translucent and tender.

-- Add flour and stir until vegetables are coated with flour.
+- Add 4 tablespoons flour and stir until vegetables are coated with flour.
 Continue cooking over low heat, stirring constantly, for 1 minute.

-- Add milk and half and half.
+- Add 1-½ cups milk and 1-½ cups half and half.
 Cook over medium heat, stirring regularly, until mixture starts to thicken.

-- Add chicken broth and again cook over medium heat, stirring regularly, until mixture thickens to desired consistency (soup should be chowder-like in consistency).
+- Add 28 ounces chicken broth and again cook over medium heat, stirring regularly, until mixture thickens to desired consistency (soup should be chowder-like in consistency).

 - Cook 1 pound potato gnocchi according to package instructions and drain.

 - Add 1 cup chopped cooked chicken breast, cooked gnocchi, spinach, ½ teaspoon dried thyme, and ½ teaspoon dried parsley to soup base and stir gently over low heat.